Caber-Systems/.github/profile/README.md

 # Caber CA/CO
 **Continuous Authorization and Continuous Observability**

-Caber is addressing one of the toughest question in web application and API security: _How do we get rid of false positive alerts?_
+Caber is addressing one of the most important questions in web application and API security:

+_How can we find the scary exploits happening inside modern applications without having to sift through the fog of false positive alerts?_

 Security tools today generate a lot of alerts, and most of them are false positives[^1].
 True incidents of data breaches, such as those described in the OWASP Web Application Top10[^2] and API Security Top10[^3], are burried under thousands of these false positives and go unnoticed.

+Using permissions and policies that already exist on protected data, Caber looks at the bytes in egress and internal API payloads to detect unauthorized movement use of that data.

-Caber has drawn from scalable technologies across multiple disciplines to rearchitect to flip the web and API security model we have today.
-Instead of alerting on every possible threat and being wrong most of the time, Caber detects real incidents deterministically so rights outweigh wrongs by orders of magnitude.
+Caber has drawn from scalable technologies across multiple disciplines to make this detection deterministic.
+It flips the probabalistic model of web and API security we have today where anomalies and possible threats trigger alarms that, most of the time, are false positives.
+Instead, Caber detects real incidents deterministically so rights outweigh wrongs by orders of magnitude.

 ![Screen Shot](/profile/cytoscape_1280_900.png)